MicroEJ/docs/MWT/how-to-background.rst

 Applying the background on a graphics context
 ---------------------------------------------

-The ``apply(GraphicsContext g, Size size)`` method is called by the MWT framework in order to render the background and to set the background color of subsequent drawings.
+The ``apply(GraphicsContext g, Size size)`` method is called by the MWT framework in order to render the background and to set or remove the background color of subsequent drawings.

 For example, the following snippet applies a white background: